fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

 go
 ```

-## Create Staging Container on Azure Blob Storage
+## Create Staging Container on Azure Data Lake Storage Gen2
-In this section you create a staging container in your MDWDataLake that will be used as a staging environment for Polybase before data can be copied to Azure SQL Data Warehouse.
+In this section you create a staging container in your data lake account that will be used as a staging environment for Polybase before data can be copied to Azure Synapse Analytics.

 ![](./Media/Lab1-Image24.jpg)